 For the 19th Annual Coat Drive, Jersey Cares plans to collect and distribute more than 35,000 “gently used” winter coats to men, women and children in need throughout New Jersey.Over the past eighteen years, Jersey Cares has collected, sorted and distributed more than 400,000 coats to New Jersey residents through our annual drive.
 Companies, churches, fire departments, police stations, schools and other organizations set up sites across the state to collect coats.
 Coats are then delivered by collection site representatives to the nearest container site.
 Volunteers then sort the donated coats at the container site and bag them for pick-up, after which nonprofit organizations pick up their coats and distribute them to people in need.
 For more information on the Coat Drive, contact Andrea Shuba to learn more.

 Each holiday season, Jersey Cares gives volunteers the opportunity to directly help children ages 4 -16 in need through the Frosty's Friends program.
 Frosty's Friends spreads holiday cheer to children in shelters and transitional housing facilities during the holiday season by granting their wishes.
 In 2013, over 2,300 wishes were answered by Jersey Cares volunteers participating as individuals or with a group to receive letters handwritten from children across the state.
 Help make a child’s wish come true this December!
-Information for Frosty’s Friends will be available in October 2014.
-Back to top.
+Information for Frosty’s Friends, contact Andrea Shuba to learn more and register.